design-hub-arc/wayfindingNodeManager/README.md

 Exit the current mode by using the ESC key

+Be sure to look in the text console after you choose where to save your data set

 ## Editting the application

 As stated above, this application was built using Netbeans 8.2 IDE, and can easily be opened in that version.